 Our graduates work at major organizations such as CTV and CBC, Ontario Power Generation, Hydro One, Rogers, Telus and Bell, as well as BlackBerry, Celestica, and GE Canada, to mention just a few.
 They put the skills to work in research and development where they build prototypes and test new devices.
 They are manufacturers’ representatives, technical salespeople, managers and entrepreneurs.
 They manufacture electronic systems and install, maintain and troubleshoot such systems through their lifecycle.
 Some of our graduates choose to strike out on their own and launch their own businesses.

 This program has received national accreditation status by the Canadian Technology Accreditation Board (CTAB).

 Canadian Armed Forces

-The Canadian Armed Forces recognizes this program toward specific CAF training programs, such as the Aerospace Telecommunications and Information Systems Technician program.
+The Canadian Armed Forces recognizes this program toward specific CAF Training Programmes.

 Note: The requirements for licensure are determined by the granting body, which is independent from Humber College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.